Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Simulations

-Figure \ref{fig:simu_hist_varfreq_highdim100p_indepcen30_Uni001} shows the number of times each covariate is used to formulate any selected subgroup across 100 simulations.
-Similar to the independent signal setting, the DEA-learner selects covariates in $h(\boldsymbol{X})$ to form subgroups in over 80\% of simulations.
+Figure \ref{fig:simu_hist_varfreq_highdim100p_indepcen30_Uni001} shows the number of times each covariate is used to formulate any selected subgroup in 100 simulations.
+Similarly to the independent signal setting, the DEA-learner selects covariates in $h(\boldsymbol{X})$ to form subgroups in more than 80\% of simulations.
 In contrast, noise covariates are infrequently used, with low selection frequencies (around 20\%) across all scenarios.
 The DEA-learner also selects covariates in $b(\boldsymbol{X})$ with moderate frequencies.
-In comparison, the DR-learner, BAFT, and CSF include a substantial number of noise covariates when forming subgroups.
+In comparison, DR-learner, BAFT, and CSF include a substantial number of noise covariates when forming subgroups.
 Notably, the R-learner only generates one candidate subgroup in 80\%, 40\%, and 30\% simulations from Scenarios 1 to 3, respectively.
-These runs were excluded from evaluation since the Lasso penalty requires at least two covariates as input.
-While the R-learner rarely selects noise variables, it also fails to consistently identify signal variables.
-As shown in the lower panel of Table \ref{tab: simu_num_rules_selected_indep_signal10p_Bonf01}, the DEA-learner maintains sparsity in the selected subgroups, whereas the DR-learner, BAFT, and CSF each yield more than 380 subgroups with small effect sizes.
+These runs were excluded from the evaluation since the Lasso penalty requires at least two covariates as input.
+Although the R-learner rarely selects noise variables, it also fails to consistently identify signal variables.
+As shown in the lower panel of Table \ref{tab: simu_num_rules_selected_indep_signal10p_Bonf01}, the DEA-learner maintains sparsity in the selected subgroups, while DR-learner, BAFT, and CSF each yield more than 380 subgroups with small effect sizes.
 The R-learner fails to generate subgroups in many simulation runs, with a median number of selected subgroups ranging from 0 to 2.